Towards the end of 2019, I ticked something off my bucket list which I wasn’t sure would ever happen – skydiving! The ultimate bucket list item.

 You might ask why I’d put myself through all that, but I wasn’t going to stay put when I had the world to explore!
 Nobody and nothing tells me what to do!

 I was living in Dubai for 3 years when I finally decided to take the plunge (literally).
 It was something I always wanted to do but never believed I’d have the courage to do it.
-I used to watch the skydivers from the balcony of my apartment – there would be hundreds every day!
+I used to watch the skydivers from the balcony of my apartment – here would be hundreds every day!of

 I always figured my fear of flying meant that I would most certainly have a fear of skydiving.
 But my fear of flying was slowly diminishing, the more flights I was taking.